i-VRESSE/haddock3-webapp/docs/demo/README.md

 [![Screenshot of scoring plots on the report page](./screenshots/report-plots.png)](./screenshots/report-plots.png)

+The CAPRI Evaluation module uses the Haddock3 scoring function to score the structures and/or clusters.
+CAPRI is a community wide yearly benchmark for docking methods.

 ### Browse page

 The browse page shows the output of all the modules.